xbeat/Machine-Learning/README.md

 Introduction to Matrices in Python

 Matrices are two-dimensional arrays that represent a collection of numbers arranged in rows and columns.
 Python provides several ways to work with matrices, including the NumPy library, which offers powerful tools for scientific computing and linear algebra operations.

+## Exploring the Four Fundamental Subspaces of Matrices

+Introduction to Matrix Subspaces

+The four fundamental subspaces of a matrix are essential concepts in linear algebra.
+These subspaces provide crucial insights into the structure and behavior of matrices, helping us understand linear transformations and systems of linear equations.
+In this presentation, we'll explore each subspace, their properties, and their significance in real-world applications.

 ## PyTorch Tensor Creation and Parallelization